 As long as your daughter is in diapers, every single bowel movement will be right there for you to see when her diaper is changed.
 During the diaper years, the stools undergo several changes.
+It makes sense to be asking about relieving constipation.
 The first bowel movements are the thick, sticky, tarry meconium stools formed while the baby is still inside you.
 During the first week, these give way, in breast-fed babies, to soft, yellow, breast-milk stools.
 These usually look like yellow mustard with little seeds.
 By the time a baby is one week old, she has an average of 8 to 10 of these pleasant (as stools go) stools each day.
 Formula-fed stools are often tan or yellow at this stage, and a little firmer than breast-milk stools.
 Either way, there are many dirty diapers!

 By the time a baby starts solid foods, bowel movements have decreased to an average of once a day.
 Beginning solids usually produces a noticeable change in the character of the stools.
 They may be either softer or firmer, but they will likely smell worse (kids also smile and laugh more at this age, more than making up for the unpleasantness).
 Most children’s intestines are very responsive to the foods they eat.

 Bananas, rice, soy, and products made from white flour tend to produce firmer stools.
 Pears, peaches, plums, apricots, peas and prunes make stools softer.
 By balancing the diet, you can often keep the stools comfortably mid-range.

 Babies will normally strain from time to time to move the stool along through the intestines.
 If you want to do something when babies grunt, push, or strain, try picking them up to get gravity to help them in their efforts, or try holding the knees against the chest to help them “squat” — the natural position for bowel movements.
 Straining is usually normal.
 Crying while straining may be a sign of constipation.